This document contains the known issues for Novell Identity Manager 4.0.2.

 For a 32-bit RHEL: Install the following library:

 NOTE:Ensure that the unzip rpm is installed before installing Identity Manager.
-This is applicable for all Linux platforms.
+This applies to all Linux platforms.

 To workaround this issue, manually start JBoss after system reboot.